Skip to content

 String A text custom property

-Array A typed vector / color / multi-component property
+Array A typed vector, color, or multi-component property

 Data-Block A reference to a Blender data-block

-Display Link Draws an existing entry again, no new storage
+Display Link Draws another entry again, without new storage

-Custom Draws an existing Blender property or internal control
+Custom Draws an existing Blender RNA path or internal control

 Operator Button A button that runs a Blender operator